Charge carrier relaxation dynamics in the one-dimensional Kondo lattice model: Models and methods

 For the observables of interest in our study, we quote the leading terms up to quadratic order in time.
 For the spin polarization of the conduction electron, this reads:

 For the local spin correlation $S_{cf}$, we find

-where $k_0$ denotes the initial electronic quasi-momentum.
+where $k_0$ denotes the initial electronic quasimomentum.
 For $k_0=\pi/2$, the leading term vanishes.
 For other choices of $k_0$, we verified that our numerical data agrees with this expression for short times $Jt<0.2$ (not shown).